 Vite Configuration

-The @hono-preact/vite package exports a honoPreact() plugin that configures Vite for the framework's two-pass build and dev server.
+The hono-preact/vite subpath exports a honoPreact() plugin that configures Vite for the framework's two-pass build and dev server.
 Your vite.config.ts only needs to wire in the plugins that are specific to your application.

 Minimal setup